adamziel/Redmine-Todo-lists/README.md

+## Unfortunately I am not actively maintaining this plugin.
+I'd love to accept any Pull Requests that makes it better in any way!

 ### Todo Lists for Redmine

 This is a quick implementation of basecamp-like to-do lists.
 Every to-do item is an "Issue" behind the scenes - this way you can track everything in the "Issues" tab: discuss, upload files, and so on.